nicolashery/simply-shared-notes/README.md

 ## Documentation

-Additional documentation can be found in the [docs/](docs/) directory.
+Additional documentation can be found in the [docs](docs) directory.